In Pursuit: Of Happiness and Good Government by Charles Murray

 Will the full joy of experience become impossible for us in practice as well as in liberal theory?
 One hopes not, of course.
 And Murray’s book provides the means by which we can answer the false facts of technocratic liberalism with truths rooted in human nature and the natural drive among all persons to pursue happiness.

-Books related to this article can be found at The Imaginative Conservative Bookstore.
+Books on the topic of this essay be found in The Imaginative Conservative Bookstore.